Billy McKinlay: West Ham United

 McKinlay left Sunderland to take a coaching position at West Ham United.
 He left the east London club at the end of the 2017–18 season, after manager David Moyes' contract was not renewed.

 Stoke City

 McKinlay joined Stoke City on 21 November 2019, as assistant manager to Michael O'Neill.
 McKinlay left Stoke by Mutual consent on 12 April 2021.

 Return to West Ham United

-In July 2021, McKinlay rejoined West Ham United as part of David Moyes’ coaching staff.
+In July 2021, McKinlay rejoined West Ham United as part of David Moyes' coaching staff.
+Upon the departure of club manager, David Moyes in May 2024, McKinlay left the club with other coaches and back-room staff.